YeroD/Escamotable/README.md

 # Escamotable
-Escamotable shield programm for Arduino
+Escamotable shield program using an Arduino :

+Open or no a shield with differents buttons.